 Arthritis is a medical condition that may include rheumatoid arthritis, osteoarthritis, gout, fibromyalgia, and more.
 The different parts of Medicare cover different care options for arthritis.

-An estimated 54.4 million American adults have arthritis, according to the Centers for Disease Control and Prevention (CDC).
+An estimated 54.4 million American adults have arthritis, according to the

 This article will provide an overview of Medicare coverage for the different services a person with arthritis may need.